 More than a millennium later, in the year 1158 AD,

-from a small island in a lake on the isle of Islay.
+a tiny island in a lake on the isle of Islay.
+Just a few

 The latest Scotch whisky boom started around the year 2000.